 H-1B Visa Reconciliation Analyst Jobs

-Reconciliation Analyst roles qualify as H-1B specialty occupations under the financial analysis SOC codes, requiring at least a bachelor's degree in accounting, finance, or a related field.
+Reconciliation Analyst roles qualify as H-1B visa specialty occupations under the financial analysis SOC codes, requiring at least a bachelor's degree in accounting, finance, or a related field.
 Employers in banking, fintech, and corporate treasury are active H-1B sponsors for this role, filing LCAs through DOL before petitioning USCIS.

-See All Reconciliation Analyst JobsOverview
+Find H-1B Visa Reconciliation Analyst JobsOverview

-Showing 5 of 7+ Reconciliation Analyst jobs
+Showing 5 of 11+ Reconciliation Analyst jobs

-See all Reconciliation Analyst jobs
+See all Reconciliation Analyst Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Reconciliation Analyst roles.